paytabscom/paytabs-php-laravel-package/README.md

 -------------
 * composer dump-autoload

-* go to config/app.php and in the providers array please add
+* Go to _config/app.php_ and in the providers array add

         Paytabscom\Laravel_paytabs\PaypageServiceProvider::class,

+* Create the package config file:

-* php artisan vendor:publish --tag=paytabs
+        php artisan vendor:publish --tag=paytabs

-* go to config/logging.php and in the channels array please add
+* Go to _config/logging.php_ and in the channels array add

       'PayTabs' => [
       'driver' => 'single',